DUI Cases in Brooksville, FL

 If you have been charged with DUI in Hernando County, then contact an experienced drunk driving attorney for cases being prosecuted in Brooksville, FL.

 During the consultation, we explain how the entire process works so that you know what to expect.
-It is also important that you know what steps you need to take during the first 10 days after your arrest to protect your driver’s license.
+You must also know what steps you need to take during the first 10 days after your arrest to protect your driver’s license.

 Call us to find out why we always recommend demanding a “formal review hearing” instead of stipulating to the administrative finding of DUI that will remain on your driving record if you seek an immediate hardship license.